 Maj.
-Freddie Zink, a U.S. Army veterinarian (see story on page 1214), said he works with Iraqis on issues related to poultry, bees, and fish, and he teaches them about current veterinary practices and pharmaceuticals.
+Freddie Zink, a U.S. Army veterinarian (see story), said he works with Iraqis on issues related to poultry, bees, and fish, and he teaches them about current veterinary practices and pharmaceuticals.
 He and other military veterinarians are now working to improve safety and health through education, creation of sanitary slaughter systems, and restoration of veterinary diagnostic laboratories.

 Maj.
 Zink said there's no way for Iraqi veterinarians to back up their findings without veterinary laboratories.
 "You'll have five different Iraqis making five different diagnoses," he said.

 Recovery of Iraq's agricultural industry is hampered by the flight of many of Iraq's veterinarians since the start of the war and the closing of all but a couple of Iraq's veterinary schools, Maj.
 Zink said.

 "Most all of the veterinarians with advanced degrees have left the country," Maj.
 Zink said.
 "Some of them were killed."

 About 9,000 Iraqi veterinarians are unemployed, most of them former government employees, Lt.
 Col. Bostick said.
 Army veterinarians have trained about 60 Iraqi veterinarians and 30 Iraqis of other professions so far, educating them on matters of zoonotic diseases such as avian influenza, poultry diseases, artificial insemination, and herd health management.